3m0l3y/static-site-gen/README.md

 # Author: Emily Allan
 # Date: 111624
 # static-site-gen
-Generates a static website page from a markup notated file
+Generates a static website page from a markdown notated file